Welcome to the PGOSA Cycling Page with Important Information!

 Several excellent emails have gone out with safety information, thanks to those who sent them our way.

-In addition to our regular rides to Nanoose, Parksville, Errington, Coombs, Hilliers and French Creek, we are looking forward to several special rides and events.
-While most of these rides have been popular, they may not be a fit for all riders, and we often have a local ride concurrently.
+Ride Destinations: In addition to our regular rides to Nanoose, Parksville, Errington, Coombs, Hilliers and French Creek, we are looking forward to several special rides and events.
+While most of these rides have been popular, they may not be a fit for all riders, and we often have a local ride concurrently

 1. Kinsol Trestle: Kinsol Trestle is the largest trestle in North America and one of the largest in the world.
 We usually visit the trestle and include a 20-30km ride on good, but not paved trails.
 Mountain or hybrid bikes are suggested.

-3. Little Qualicum Falls: (already done twice) The ride to Little Qualicum Falls is a 56 km loop out to Little Qualicum Falls via Bellevue, Grafton and Hwy 4.
+3. Little Qualicum Falls: The ride to Little Qualicum Falls is a 56 km loop out to Little Qualicum Falls via Bellevue, Grafton and Hwy 4.
 Enjoy the sights and views of the falls before crossing the little Qualicum river on the top bridge and meeting up with Meadowood Way on the east side of the river.
-Down to Meadowood Convenience store for lunch and returning via Corcan, Baylis, Hwy 19A and bike path.
+Down to Meadowood Convenience store for lunch and returning via Corcan, Baylis, Hwy 19A and bike path. (note: starting the ride in Qualicum reduces the ride to about 30km)

-4. Downtown Victoria, Galloping Goose and Lochside Trail: This is the 2nd year for this ride.
-It has expanded to a three day ride, with a ride Downtown, a ride out the Lochside Trail and a ride out the Galloping Goose to Sooke.
+4. Downtown Victoria, Galloping Goose and Lochside Trail: This is a two or three ride.
+Possible rides include; a ride to Downtown, a ride out the Lochside Trail and a ride out the Galloping Goose to Sooke.

-1. Courtenay: The Courtenay ride to Kitty Coleman Park is a 39km ride on paved roads through rural Courtenay, with a lunch at Kitty Coleman Park.
-This is a very pastoral ride, wandering through farmlands on quiet rural roads and has been very popular.
+5. Courtenay: The Courtenay ride to Kitty Coleman Park is a 39km ride on paved roads through rural Courtenay, with a lunch at Kitty Coleman Park.
+This popular ride is very pastoral, wandering through farmlands on quiet rural roads.
+The advanced group also rides 50+ km in the Cumberland/Courtenay/Comox area once or twice a year.

-3. Big Qualicum Fish Hatchery: During fish runs the Big Qualicum Fish Hatchery is a great place to visit.
+7. Big Qualicum Fish Hatchery: During fish runs the Big Qualicum Fish Hatchery is a great place to visit.
 Underwater views of river & fish hatchery, tours, viewing spawning channels, wildlife galore.
-Also a possible ride for a picnic and/or tailgate party
+Also a possible ride for a picnic and/or tailgate party.
+The ride is approx 24km ride on a gravel road with a significant amount of climbing.
+Mountain or hybrid bikes are suggested.

 Hope to see you all on the road again!!!